 Forests and forest products have been connected to violent social conflicts.
 In some case, conflicts arise when a government grants logging companies access to lands that have been occupied by local communities.
 In other cases, revenue from timber sales or concessions is used to finance the purchase of weapons and fuel armed conflicts.
 Although the practice is less common now, timber harvested and sold for this purpose has been termed “conflict timber” (Thomson and Kanaan, 2003).
 In some cases, loggers assist in trafficking arms and other goods.
 Additionally, forests are used as battlegrounds and place of refuge for armed groups, especially in remote areas beyond the control of the government (Schroeder-Wildberg et al., 2005).
 Timber linked to funding violent conflicts can enter supply chains without a designation of its point of origin.

-Some companies address social issues and manage social conflict through their overall policy and management systems.
+Some companies address social impacts and manage social conflict through their overall policy and management systems.
 Emerging best practices (compiled from Wilson, 2009) include:

 Forging effective, equitable, and meaningful partnerships with other players, including the communities, civil society organizations, research organizations, and government.